ibm-cloud-docs/platform-engineering/white-paper.md

    * Deploy and manage applications and infrastructure.
    * Optimize infrastructure for cost, scalability, security, and compliance.
    * Automate operations to minimize developer friction.
+   * Operate infrastructure, handle patching, monitor infra KPIs
+   * First responders for emergencies
+   * Front security and compliance audits
 * Application developers
    * Develop, develop, and maintain applications.
-   * Use platform engineering’s automation tools for deployment and scaling.
+   * Use platform engineering automation tools for deployment and scaling.
-   * Ensure security and compliance within their applications.
+   * Ensure security and compliance within their applications (leveraging shift-left automation where possible).
+   * Monitor application KPIs
 * Business and accounting teams
    * Oversee investments in application development.
    * Ensure infrastructure and application cost efficiency.
    * Provide input on scaling decisions and compliance considerations.
+   * Monitor business KPIs
 * Security and compliance teams
    * Define and enforce security and compliance policies.
    * Provide guidance on infrastructure and application security.